 Students should first explore scholarships and funding possibilities in their home country.
 Contact the Department of Education in your country of citizenship to determine if there are awards for which you may be eligible.

 Contact your chosen university

-Contact the financial aid office of the university you wish to attend to request information about scholarship opportunities for international students and any application guidelines.
+Contact the financial aid office of the university you wish to attend to request information about scholarship opportunities for international students and any applicable guidelines.
 Although Canadian universities do not typically award scholarships to foreign students, there are a growing number of institutions that offer entrance scholarships.

 In accordance with Citizenship and Immigration Canada regulations, you must prove you have enough money to meet your financial needs while studying in Canada before beginning your studies.
 So, if you’re going to pursue a scholarship to help finance your education, start researching opportunities early.

 Learn about scholarships administered by the Canadian government, provincial governments, private foundations, and not-for-profit organizations.